slagle/undercloud-live/README.md

   bin/undercloud-install.sh.
 Others are specified in an undercloud-live branch of a fork of tripleo-image-elements at https://github.com/slagle/tripleo-image-elements.git.
-The undercloud-live branch there has specific hashes set for each element that does a git clone in the source-repository interface.
+The undercloud-live branch there sets specific hashes to use via the source-repository interface.
 * If you reboot the undercloud system, you will need to rerun bin/undercloud-network.sh
 * The firewalld service will be shutdown by undercloud.sh.
 There's current a